 Knowing Is Placing

 To be a successful recruiter today, you have to understand both sides of the marketplace: the client’s side and candidate’s side.
 Understand what they are up against, the urgencies that drive their decisions and then use that knowledge to help them better communicate, engage and react.
-The better you mirror what their challenges and urgencies the better and faster you can bring them together.
+The better you mirror what their challenges and urgencies are, the better and faster you can bring them together.